-AM 544 4to, also known as 'Hauksbók', is a miscellany which, on top of the various sagas it contains, also contains many informative texts.
+AM 544 4to, also known as 'Hauksbók', is a miscellany that, on top of the various sagas it contains, also contains many informative texts.
 The first 38 pages consist of various texts on geography (see for example this map of Jerusalem on f.
 19v), history, physics and theology.
-Click on the picture to turn the pages in the manuscript.
+Click on the picture to turn the pages in the manuscript AM 544 4to.

 AM 1056 4to